iAmGiG/Python-PostgreSQL/README.md

 # Python and PostgreSQL

-A detailed set up guild. ping from the VM
+A detailed set up guild. ping from the VM.

 ## Description